identifiers-org/identifiers-org.github.io/_posts/2024-07-09-updated-sparql-page.md

 ---
 layout: default
 title: Improved SPARQL documentation
-description: The documentation for sparql has been updated.
+description: The documentation for sparql has been updated with the correct endpoint and query examples.
 categories: updates
 ---